-Prerequisite: None.
-Corequisite: None.
+Pre or Corequisite: HSEC 2109.
 Technology: 100% online.
-Offered: On demand.
+Offered: On demand

 HSEC 2127 The U.S. Intelligence Community; Links to HSEC

 Homeland Security programs are only as effective as the U.S. Intelligence community can make them.
 This course will examine the agencies which make up the U.S. National Intelligence community and their interaction/coordination with the Department of Homeland Security.